Home > Switzerland > Saxer Lücke and Fälensee Hike From Brülisau

 By car: if you go by car you can park for 4€ a day closer to the beginning of the hike (where the blue line starts on the map) and save 2km and 30mins hike in total.

-What clothing and equipment should i bring to do the Saxer Lücke Hike?
+What to Bring on the Saxer Lücke Hike?

 To ensure a safer and more comfortable journey in this mid-altitude mountain hike with some gravel sections, certain specific equipment is indispensable, especially if you’re staying overnight or doing it on a cold day: